We aim to provide an application process which is fair, clear, robust and accessible to children from all schools and backgrounds.

 Why did the Consortium introduce a new test?

 The Consortium wants to continue to assess mathematical and verbal ability, but also to assess deeper thinking.
-We worked hard with our test provider, ATOM Learning, to design creative questions to assess problem-solving and analysis skills, something our previous assessment did not do.
+We worked hard with our test provider, Quest Assessments, to design creative questions to assess problem-solving and analysis skills, something our previous assessment did not do.
 The assessment is innovative and candidates find the questions stimulating.

-The assessment is a collaboration between the Consortium and ATOM Learning.
-We selected ATOM as our test provider because of their evident passion for assessment and ability to innovate in this area.
-ATOM is familiar to many primary schools through their online Maths and English learning platform which provides children with opportunities to consolidate and extend their skills in these two critical areas.
+The assessment is a collaboration between the Consortium and Quest Assessments.
+We selected Quest Assessments as our test provider because of their evident passion for assessment and ability to innovate in this area.
 The assessment designed for the Consortium is almost entirely bespoke and designed in partnership with a group of primary and secondary curriculum specialists in Consortium schools.

 How long will the Consortium exam take?
 How will candidates manage their time?